cmrd/react-bejeweled/README.md

 Highlights:
 - Advanced game logic
 - Functionality the original games do not possess
-- Responsive design with great UX, UI tested on multiple devices
+- Responsive design with great UX, UI tested on multiple devices and browsers

 Completing this project allowed to obtain a deep understanding of the React library.